sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ## Destructuring props

 By now, I believe you are a JavaScript ninja and you know about destructing arrays and objects.
 Destructuring code to some extent makes easy to read.
 Let us destructure the props in Header component.
 Everything we passed as  props is stored in props object.
-Therefore, "props" is an object and we can destructure the properties.
+Therefore, props is an object and we can destructure the properties.
 Let's destructure some of the props we wrote in object props example.
 We can destructure in many ways:

 1. Step by step destructuring